Robbiekruszynski/web-design-process/README.md

 ## Specs

 * User will have ability to view current build concepts via sketch
+* User will have the ability to navigate onto build first loading the webpack (instructions below)
+* (open terminal after clone and run two separate npm commands to load and run)
+* User will navigate the website via the nav bar (top left) and explore XJ-16
+* User will (depending on viewport) have a different experience navigating
+* User will notice the responsive behavior enlarging or shrinking site.

 ####Photos of Paper Sketches
 We highly recommend you snap quick photos of your paper sketches, and include them in your README.
 This depicts your process, and you will be required to include them for larger projects and Friday independent projects.